Do we need to understand learning and coaching theories?

 Do we need theories?

-Unfortunately, we still can’t just open up a human while they are developing skills and have a good look inside!
+Unfortunately, we still can’t just open up an organism while they are developing skills and have a good look inside!
 So, we have to guess.
 And then rigorously test our guesses to see how accurate and useful they are.
 The theories we then choose to use will inform our expectations, our judgements and decision making as coaches, and our coaching behaviours.

 Traditionally coaching practice has used information processing (sometimes called motor programming) theories to describe and understand how we learn to be skilful.
 The basic concepts and the language used are more established in our coaching literature and behaviour, and in our education systems.
 Because of this familiarity, many coaches will be more comfortable with the information processing approach and find it easier to understand.

-In this article, we are going to delve a little deeper into the ecological dynamics approach.
+In this article, we are going to delve a little deeper into the ecological dynamics (ED) approach.

 Understanding skill development

-All of you who coach or participate in sports will be familiar with aspects of an ecological dynamics approach already.
-You will also intuitively recognise it from everyday life, even if you have not used it to understand movement and learning.
+All of you who coach, or participate in sports, will be familiar with aspects of an ecological dynamics approach already.
+You will also intuitively recognise it from everyday life, and may even use it in your coaching, although you may have not have put the words to it, or understand how it influences movement and learning.